arcana-lab/noelle/README.md

 ## Testing
-To run all tests in parallel using Condor:
+To run all tests in parallel using Condor, invoke the following commands:
 ```
 make clean ;
 cd tests ;